RITlug/ritlug.github.io/README.md

 1. Open `css/styles.css`
 2. Search for `.mdl-demo .mdl-layout__header-row {`.
 3. Find and change the height.
 Default is 64px.
 We're currently using 25px.

-### Make header links open pages

-The default Javascript in MDL <1.0.6 expects the links at the top of the page to open different tabs.
-This website is built with pages, not tabs.
-There&apos;s a patch in the event handler that enables opening separate pages.
-Modern versions of MDL do not require this as they already have the patch implemented.

 ## Developing and testing